ChilledChild/awake-template/content/posts/blue-team-labs-online-beta-testing.md

 ---
-title: Blue Team Labs Online Beta Testing
+title: Blue Team Labs Online Private Beta Testing
 subtitle: A quick dive into what is to come
 category:
   - Security Blue Team & BTLO